cosmic-utils/web-apps/README.md

 ### Building

 !
 NOTE: Before installation you should build binary file.
-Run this command and after it you will be able to install app.
+Run this command and after it, you will be able to install app.

 `just`